Meghan McCain Shows Off Red Power Suit In Sassy New Photo

 On the October 12 episode of the ABC talk show, Meghan remarked that she would be departing the series for several days to participate in a panel discussing Magnitsky Laws for sanctioning human rights abusers.

-“I do it every year now,” McCain explained of her short trip to England to fellow panelists Whoopi Goldberg, Joy Behar, Abby Huntsman, and Sunny Hostin.
+“I do it every year now,” Meghan explained of her short trip to England to fellow panelists Whoopi Goldberg, Joy Behar, Abby, and Sunny Hostin.

 “Thank you to ABC for letting me do that,” she said in a nod to the network for allowing her time off to attend.